MikuMikuShaders/FirstPersonCamera/README.md

 Install:
 -----------
 * Download a MMDPlugin from [here](https://bowlroll.net/file/135503).
-* Un-zip the MMDPlugin to `MikuMikuDance` path
+* Un-zip the MMDPlugin to `MikuMikuDance` folder
 * Download this plugin from the github [release](https://github.com/MikuMikuShaders/FirstPersonCamera/releases/download/v0.01/MMDFirstPersonCamera.rar) page.
-* Un-zip the archive to `MikuMikuDance/MMDFirstPersonCamera` path
+* Un-zip the archive to `MikuMikuDance/MMDFirstPersonCamera` folder

 Contact :
 ------------